aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/merge/multifiles/_index.md

 ---
-title: Merge multiple Excel files with Aspose.Cells Cloud PHP SDK
+title: Aspose.Cells Cloud PHP - Merge Multiple Excel Files into One
 description: Use Aspose.Cells Cloud PHP SDK to effortlessly merge multiple Excel files into a single workbook.
-Get free API quota, fast integration, and detailed docs – start merging today!
+Get free API quota, start coding now, and streamline your data consolidation.

 ---